allenai/pdffigures2/README.md

 ### Section Titles
 FigureExtractor has experimental support for additionally identifying section titles.
 Section titles, along with the PDF's text, can be returned from the BatchCli using the "-g" flag.
 The output will the full text of the PDF, organized into sections.
 An effort is made to identify the abstract, if there is one, and to exclude text like page headers, authors names, and page numbers.
 Text inside figures and captions will also be excluded from the main text and encoded separately.
-Note that while the extracted sections have been found to be reliable, the returned text itself has not been tested and is mostly what is returned by PDFBox's `ExtractText`
+Note that while the extracted section titles have been found to be reliable, the quality of the returned text itself has not been tested and is mostly what is returned by PDFBox's `ExtractText`

 ### Interface